Getting Started

 Installation

-There are two ways to start a project: install the engine manually into your own project, or scaffold a new project from the official skeleton template.
+There are two ways to start a project: scaffold a new project from the official skeleton template, or install the engine manually into your own project.

 Manual installation